 Contrary to what some believe, God does not say that money is the root of all evil.
 He says the love of money is.
 Money in itself is neutral; it’s how we use it or let it use us that makes the difference.
 As a husband and father, I have a duty to be responsible financially, providing security and a future for the ones I love.
 But I also have a duty to be a good steward of the money that has been entrusted to me and my family.

 Everything I have comes from God, ultimately.
-I know that my net worth is not based on what is in my bank account or what I get, but rather on what I give…what I give of my time, talent, and treasure.
+I know my net worth is not based on what’s in my bank account or on what I get, but rather on what I give—what I give of my time, talent, and treasure.
 I want to be generous with what I receive, giving wisely to those in need.
-I like what NFL coach Tony Dungy has to say in regards to thinking about work and money.
+I like what All Pro Dad NFL Spokesman Tony Dungy has to say regarding work and money.

 4. T is for Title.

 This is not about what may be on your business card or any letters you may have after your name.
 It’s more about the role or position you have been placed in.